cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/prerequisites.md

   * Additional Cloudify Managers - an almost linear scaling was verified leveraging 3-6 managers.
   * Higher hardware spec - a linear scaling was verified with stronger hardware
 * The equivalent AWS instance is c5.xlarge
+* Customized sizing and tunning may further improve the supported scale.
+Over 2M deployed nodes and over 5000 workflows per hour were tested in some scenarios.

 ### Database (PostgreSQL) server ###